ethereum/EIPs/EIPS/eip-asdf.md

 ## Rationale

 * The block gas limit is multiplied by fifty to compensate for the time between blocks being multiplied by fifty.
-* The per-block validator reward is also multiplied by 50 to copensate for the time between blocks being multiplied by fifty.
+* The per-block validator reward is also multiplied by fifty to compensate for the time between blocks being multiplied by fifty.
 * Epochs are changed to be 2 blocks long so that finality can be reached in a reasonable amount of time.

 ## Backwards Compatibility